-These incidents are all examples of workplace violence, defined as any act or threat of physical violence, harassment, intimidation, or other disruptive behavior that occurs in a work context and may cause physical or emotional harm.
-Workplace violence is divided into 4 types (TABLE 1).
-This perspective focuses on Type II violence, which includes the actions of patients, as well as their family members and friends.
+hese incidents are all examples of workplace violence, defined as any act or threat of physical violence, harassment, intimidation, or other disruptive behavior that occurs in a work context and may cause physical or emotional harm.
+Workplace violence is divided into 4 types (TABLE 1).2 This perspective focuses on Type II violence, which includes the actions of patients, as well as the actions of their family members and friends.

 Workplace violence impacts physician well-being.
-Research has demonstrated negative consequences, including physical injury and mental health issues, which can impair work performance and strain personal relationships.
-Victims frequently report symptoms of depression, anxiety, fear, and altered mood.
-These result in higher rates of emotional fatigue and depersonalization, which may undermine career satisfaction and contribute to burnout.

-According to 2015 data from the US Department of Labor, the rate of injury secondary to workplace violence was higher in health care than in any other industry.
-High rates of violence have been reported in the nursing literature, and within specific health care specialties (eg, emergency medicine, psychiatry, geriatric medicine).8-10 In a survey study of emergency medicine physicians, more than 75% of respondents reported being verbally or physically threatened by a patient at least once in a 12-month period.
-There are very little data for many other specialties, and workplace violence, in general, is thought to be underreported, making its true incidence unknown.
-In non-health care fields, younger and less experienced employees are more frequently victimized.
-We believe Type II workplace violence is an under recognized problem in graduate medical education that impacts trainees from all specialties.
+Research has demonstrated negative consequences, including physical injury and mental health issues, which can impair work performance and strain personal relationships.3 Victims frequently report symptoms of depression, anxiety, fear, and altered mood.
+These symptoms result in higher rates of emotional fatigue and depersonalization, which may undermine career satisfaction and contribute to burnout.^{4,5} violence was higher in health care than in any other industry.6 High rates of violence have been reported in the nursing literature, 7 and within specific health care specialties (eg, emergency medicine, psychiatry, geriatric medicine).
+8-10 In a survey study of emergency medicine physicians, more than 75% of respondents reported being verbally or physically threatened by a patient at least once in a 12-month period.
+11 There are very little data for many other specialties.
+Workplace violence, in general, is thought to be underreported in health care, making its true incidence unknown.
+12 In non-health care fields, younger and less experienced employees are more frequently victimized.13 We believe Type II workplace violence is an underrecognized problem in graduate medical education that impacts trainees from all specialties.